-Typically, both high gas and electricity users are offered two contract options: fixed contracts and flexible contracts.
+Typically, both high gas and electricity users are offered two contract options: fixed and flexible contracts.

 Your supplier can provide a forecast of what they expect third-parties to charge during this time – this includes maintenance and environmental costs.
-A fixed contract means you’ll be able to predict your outgoings for the length of your contract, making it easier to manage your overall budget.
+A fixed contract means you’ll be able to estimate your outgoings for the length of your contract manage your overall budget more easily.

-As a high energy user, you may be on an interruptible contract, which gives the National Grid or your local distributor the authority to temporarily cut off your supply during periods of high demand.
+Interruptible contracts give the National Grid or your local distributor the authority to temporarily cut off your supply during peak times and periods of high demand.

-There are pros and cons to this contract – they are cheaper than standard contracts but you will be faced with energy unpredictability, which can have a significant impact on your business activities.
+There are pros and obvious cons to this contract.
+They are cheaper than standard contracts but the fact your energy supply can be stopped, could have a significant impact on your business activities.
 If you operate during those peak times, you may also end up with a considerably high bill.

 Large site peak day demand

-As such, the SOQ refers to the maximum daily amount of energy – both electricity and gas – that you will be allowed to consume from any one meter.
+SOQ refers to the maximum daily amount of energy – both electricity and gas – that you’ll be allowed to consume from any one meter.
 If you exceed your SOQ (measured in kWh), your supplier may charge you a penalty.
-As a large business energy customer, you may be able to use a ‘large supply point’, which makes available energy that is equal to or exceeds 732,000 kWh per year.
+To prevent this, you may qualify for a ‘large supply point’, which makes available energy that is equal to or exceeds 732,000 kWh per year.

-Being a high energy user, any way that you can reduce the amount that you pay for energy - or the amount of energy that you use - can have a significant impact on your business’s bottom line.
-Below we explore some measures that you can take to gain more control of your business’s energy bills.
+Any way in which you can reduce the amount of energy that you use can have a significant impact on your business’s bottom line.
+Here are a few ways in which you can control your business energy bills more closely.